check-spelling-sandbox/materialize/doc/developer/design/20210505_kafka_keys_in_sql.md

 * If the field type has defined fields, the fields will be included as a record with that name.

-If any key column names colide with value columns using the bare `INCLUDE KEY` syntax, an error will be raised before dataflow construction suggesting the use of the `AS <name>` clause.
+If any key column names collide with value columns using the bare `INCLUDE KEY` syntax, an error will be raised before dataflow construction suggesting the use of the `AS <name>` clause.